OSDeploy/GitBook/osbuilder/offline-servicing.md

 ### What To Update

-* Install.wim - Servicing Stack and then the Cumulative Update
+* Install.wim - Servicing Stack and then the Cumulative Update.
+Enable NetFX3 and reapply CU
 * WinPE WIM - Servicing Stack and then the Cumulative Update
 * Setup WIM - Servicing Stack and then the Cumulative Update.
 Sources will be updated when applying the CU
 * WinRE WIM - Servicing Stack and then the Cumulative Update